ibm-cloud-docs/vpc/vsi_is_profiles.md

 [Select availability]{: tag-green}

-The 3rd generation of {{site.data.keyword.cloud_notm}} {{site.data.keyword.vsi_is_short}} are available to provision in the Dallas, London, Frankfurt, Washington DC, Toronto, Madrid, and Sydney regions.
+The 3rd generation of {{site.data.keyword.cloud_notm}} {{site.data.keyword.vsi_is_short}} are available to provision in the Dallas, London, Frankfurt, Washington DC, Toronto, Madrid, Sydney, Tokyo, and Osaka regions.
 This new generation features virtual server profile families that are hosted exclusively on Intel 4th Generation Xeon Scalable processors to provide the most powerful and performant general-purpose profiles available.
 These 3rd generation profiles provide the following enhancements:

 - Improved performance with DDR 5 memory DIMMs, PCI Gen 5 interconnects, and more memory per vCPU than prior generation profiles.
 - A wide variety of profiles sizes with core to memory ratios optimized to maximize performance and economics for intensive workloads.
 - Enhanced integrated accelerators that feature AMX-512, AVX, and enhanced crypto acceleration.
 - Instances are started by default with Open Virtual Machine Format (OVMF), and run in Unified Extensible Firmware Interface (UEFI) mode for enhanced security.
-- Local instance storage is included with all profiles for easy access to temporary storage and swap space.
+- Local instance storage is included with a/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=apiswap space.
 For more information about the temporary nature of instance storage, see [Lifecycle of instance storage](/docs/vpc?topic=vpc-instance-storage#instance-storage-lifecycle).
 - A 3rd generation profile can be resized to a 2nd generation profile.
 A 2nd generation profile can be resized to a 3rd generation profile.
 For more information, see [Resizing between Gen 2 and Gen 3 profiles](/docs/vpc?topic=vpc-resizing-an-instance&interface=ui#resizing-instance-generations).

 ## Confidential computing profiles
 {: #confidential-computing-profiles}